First-time gun ownership skyrockets amid riots, increased violence across country: 'You can't really be too safe'

 When asked if she was surprised by the number of first-time buyers during the first half of 2020, Carlene said “not at all.”

-"When I went into this shop, to where we purchased our guns, they're completely on backorder," she said.
-"We don't even know actually the exact date that we're going to get possession because they have thousands of people on backorder.”
+"When I went into this shop, where we purchased our guns, they're completely on back order," she said.
+"We don't even know actually the exact date that we're going to get possession because they have thousands of people on back order.”

 TAMMY BRUCE: IN CHICAGO, NEW YORK, DEMS REFUSE TO TAKE RESPONSIBILITY FOR OUT-OF-CONTROL GUN VIOLENCE